 - The product Inlet and Vapour Outlet will be on the top of the drum, as far from each other as possible for proper dis-engagement of liquid and vapor.

 - The product Outlet will be on the bottom and as far as possible from the Product Inlet.

 - Level Instrument nozzles should be as far from

 - the inlet as possible to avoid turbulence at the inlet end.

-- Pressure tapping for vapour pressure to be on the top of the drum, near the Vapour outlet.
+- Pressure tapping for vapor pressure to be on the top of the drum, near the Vapour outlet.

 - Steam out connection to be opposite to the access manway and vent.

-- Drain to be located at the lowest point, on the bottom of the drum.
+- The drain is to be located at the lowest point, on the bottom of the drum.